bimea/megamicros/docs/tutorials/beamlearning/aidb.md

-# Aidb database for microphones array data
+# Database for microphones array data

-*Data* tutorial aims at defining the ways hyou have to prepare your data for heam forming machine learning.
+This tutorial aims at defining the way you can save your data by using the *django Rest framewor*.
-Two tools are available:
-* *BeamAidb* a database tool where all original data file should be stored
-* *BeamAiboard* a web tool for data segmenting

 ## Installing  *Aidb*

-*Aidb* designates the database model used for learning signals from MegaMicro antennas.
+*Aidb* designates the database model used for saving signals from MegaMicro antennas.
 The database operates in remote server mode with a REST interface for managing requests.

 Sources are available on Github at `GitHub Beamea/Aidb <https://github.com:beameo/Aidb>`_.